QAutofamily/QAutoLibrary/README.md

 QAutoLibrary attempts to automatically load and import custom Python modules in a robot's pagemodel folder.

-Detailed instructions on how to create and use a custom Python module with QAutoLibrary can be found in /QAutoLibrary/README.md.
+Detailed instructions on how to create and use custom Python modules with QAutoLibrary can be found in /QAutoLibrary/README.md.

 ## Built With
 * [Python 3.7](https://docs.python.org/3/) - Programming language